lightninglabs/lightning-dev-site/guides/installation.md

 of your `sendpayment` commands.

-There are currently two primary ways to run `lnd`, one requires a local `btcd` instance with the RPC service exposed, and the other uses a fully integrate light client powered by [neutrino](https://github.com/lightninglabs/neutrino).
+There are currently two primary ways to run `lnd`: one requires a local `btcd` instance with the RPC service exposed, and the other uses a fully integrated light client powered by [neutrino](https://github.com/lightninglabs/neutrino).

-#### Running lnd in light client mode
+#### Running lnd in Light Client Mode

 In order to run `lnd` in its light client mode, you'll need to locate a full-node which is capable of serving this new light client mode.
 A [BIP